 Roger L. Kaspar, PhD, was the CEO and scientific founder of TransDerm, a company focused on developing novel therapeutics, including inhibitors based on RNA interference (RNAi) technology, for skin disorders (acquired by Allergan).
 Dr. Kaspar received his doctorate from the University of Washington (Seattle) in biochemistry (David Morris) and performed post-doctoral work at M.I.T.
 (Lee Gehrke), Stanford University (Helen Blau), and Chiba University (Tomohito Kakegawa).
 After serving on the faculty at Brigham Young University (Utah) in the Department of Chemistry and Biochemistry, he left academia to work at SomaGenics, prior to founding TransDerm.
 Drawing on his expertise is in the area of post-transcriptional gene regulation, his current efforts are focused on designing highly potent and selective therapeutic siRNAs that target disease-causing genes in skin disorders, including pachyonychia congenita, and investigating methods to efficiently deliver agents such as siRNAs to appropriate skin cells.

-Alasdair is currently a Venture Partner at Luminous Ventures, Ada Ventures (two London based early-stage venture firms), and Mubadala (Emirati Sovereign Wealth Fund), an advisor to KdT Ventures (an Austin, Tx based early-stage VC firm) and Head of Business and Corporate Development for BIOS Health (a UK/US/CAN neural interface and therapeutics company).
+Alasdair is the founding partner of the London based deep technology venture capital firm, Selvedge Venture.
+Alasdair is also currently a Venture Partner at Luminous Ventures, Ada Ventures (two London based early-stage venture firms), and Mubadala (Emirati Sovereign Wealth Fund), an advisor to KdT Ventures (an Austin, Tx based early-stage VC firm) and Head of Business and Corporate Development for BIOS Health (a UK/US/CAN neural interface and therapeutics company).
 He was previously a Director in the investment team at Leaps, the disruptive innovation and venture capital arm of Bayer AG, a multinational pharmaceutical, crop science and consumer health conglomerate and was responsible for Huma/Medopad among others, within the Leaps portfolio.
 He concentrates on the intersection of information technology and life sciences, and holds a particular investment focus on deep tech in life sciences and healthcare, digital health, regenerative medicine and cellular therapies.
 Alasdair previously held a joint investment/operational (as senior management within invested portfolio companies) role in the life science teams of two leading European venture capital firms, Medicxi and Index Ventures, and completed investments into a number of companies including: Morphogen-IX, Epsilon-3 Bio, Methuselah Health, Z Factor, Padlock Therapeutics and Stealthyx Therapeutics.
 Alasdair graduated with an undergraduate degree in Law and Mandarin Chinese from the School of Oriental and African Studies, University of London and an MPhil in Bioscience Enterprise from the University of Cambridge.
 He was also a visiting student at Fudan University (Shanghai) and Beijing Normal University studying Mandarin Chinese.

-Dr. Maleek Jamal is a healthcare strategist and implementation leader who helps health systems achieve the Triple Aim by building the system and site-level infrastructure, capacity, and cultural alignment across the care continuum to enable transformation.
-He began his career in regenerative medicine, earning his doctorate from the Genome Innovation Center at McGill University in Montréal, and went on to cofound a biotechnology company that patented and advanced a new therapy for diabetes.
+Dr. Jamal is a healthcare strategist and implementation leader who currently serves as the CEO of the integrated health system, The Pain Center.
+Previously, Dr, Jamal helped health systems achieve the Triple Aim by building the system and site-level infrastructure, capacity, and cultural alignment across the care continuum to enable transformation.
+He began his career in regenerative medicine, earning his PhD from the Genome Innovation Center at McGill University in Montréal, and went on to co-found a biotechnology company that patented and advanced a new therapy for diabetes.
 Dr. Jamal then joined and went on to lead the healthcare practice of the Boston Consulting Group where he partnered with boards, CEOs, and business unit leaders from Fortune 100 organizations.
 His project teams focused on business imperatives for growth and operational turnaround that required both the integration and alignment of organizational resources, and the development of new business units to disrupt markets.
 Since 2009, Maleek has advanced efforts to measure and improve culture and burnout across US healthcare, delivering consulting and SaaS solutions to more than 1300 hospitals.
 He has worked closely with executive and clinical leaders from organizations including Mayo Clinic, Kaiser Permanente, the University of California, Alliance Healthcare Services, and the Military Health System to develop and implement high reliability transformations that have created new clinical, operational, and financial value.